paireks/Pterodactyl/Manual/Manual for Pterodactyl 1.2.0.md

   ![GraphImage](Img\GraphImage.png)

-  You can optionally plug rectangle to Rectangle input (R) - this way you can decide how big and where out graph will appear in a Rhino viewport.
+  You can optionally plug rectangle to Rectangle input (R) - this way you can decide how big and where our graph will appear in a Rhino viewport.

   Import Image component takes actually some visible amount of time to re-import the image every time it changes, so you have to for example let go a slider that is connected to graph / chart components to see the new results.